talha131/onCrashReboot/content/Algorithm/iterate-array-remove-elements.md

 }
 ```

-If you try to [run this code](https://repl.it/@talha131/Incorrect-forward-Iterate-Over-An-Array-And-Remove-Elements), you will get index out of bound runtime errors.
+If you try to [run this code](https://repl.it/@talha131/Incorrect-forward-Iterate-Over-An-Array-And-Remove-Elements), you will get "index out of bound" runtime errors.

-Now, how do we solve this issue? **We have three ways to do it right way.**
+Now, how do we solve this issue? **We have three ways to do it the right way.**

 ## Solution 1 -- Decrement index